SegviGen: Repurposing 3D Generative Model for Part Segmentation: METHOLODOGY

 We propose \textit{SegviGen}, a unified multi-task framework for 3D part segmentation that supports three practical settings: interactive part-segmentation, full segmentation, and full segmentation with 2D guidance.
 To leverage the prior knowledge encoded in a pretrained 3D generative model, we cast 3D segmentation as a colorization problem.
-Specifically, we encode the input 3D asset into a compact latent that conditions generation, and optionally augment it with user interactions or a 2D segmentation map.
 Conditioned on these inputs, the model reconstructs the 3D asset while predicting colors for active voxels in the structured 3D representation, where each color corresponds to an individual part, yielding the final segmentation.
 Below, we begin by describing the underlying 3D generative model (Sec.~\ref{sec:3d_generative_model}), followed by our task reformulation (Sec.~\ref{sec:task_define}), and then detail the overall pipeline (Sec.~\ref{sec:pipeline}).